econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ## Comparisons to Other Models Familiar to Practitioners

-@10.3905/jor.2014.1.4.118 asserted that financial planning practitioners mostly used rules of thumb and heuristics to provide their advice.
+@10.3905/jor.2014.1.4.118 in "The Journal of Retirement," asserted that financial planning practitioners mostly used rules of thumb and heuristics to provide their advice.
 That paper aimed to introduce the key concepts of formal life-cycle modeling to the audience of practitioners.
 Since its publication, there appears to have been considerable movement in the direction advocated by its authors.
 A number of leading financial institutions have made available partial descriptions of proprietary life cycle models that they are developing.